timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER I-COST SHARING.md

 * #### (2) Limitation on statutory construction
   * Nothing in this subsection shall be construed to affect the Secretary's authority under section 903(c).

+### §2213a.
+Treatment of certain benefits and costs
+#### (a) In general
+* In the case of a flood risk management project that incidentally generates seismic safety benefits in regions of moderate or high seismic hazard, for the purpose of a benefit-cost analysis for the project, the Secretary shall not include in that analysis any additional design and construction costs resulting from addressing seismic concerns.

+#### (b) Savings provision
+* Except with respect to the benefit-cost analysis, the additional costs referred to in subsection (a) shall be—

+  * (1) included in the total project cost; and

+  * (2) subject to cost-share requirements otherwise applicable to the project.

 ### §2214.
 General credit for flood control
 #### (a) Guidelines